 What can state legislators do?

-RFFHA distinguishes between fines and fees and provides different treatments for each.
+The FFSA distinguishes fines and fees, and provides different treatments for each.

-Fees are civil financial obligations, such as court costs.
-They are not meant to be punitive.
-So RFFHA prohibits imprisonment for nonpayment of fees.
+Fees are civil obligations, such as court costs.
+They are not intended to be punitive.

 Fines are criminal financial penalties, such as speeding tickets.
 Fines rightly are punitive, but they should not prevent an offender from completing a sentence and re-entering society.
 The FFSA establishes guardrails.

 The FFSA requires a court to calculate an offender’s ability to pay based his income.
 When an offender provides this information, the court will use it to assess fines and fees.
 The model requires the court to compare the offender’s income to HUD’s “very low-income” standards to set the fines and fees the offender must pay.